Open Source

 If your project is selected, we will create a contract based on your proposal This contract will include the amount to be paid, and the work intended to be done.
 We can fund maintainers anywhere in the world, barring exceptional circumstances like US sanctions.
 You will need to check with your accountant, but this contract is probably going to be similar to a freelancing contract, i.e. you will need to pay taxes on it.

 We pay out $9k fellowships in three installments, 1/3 on signature, 1/3 at the midway of the project, and 1/3 on completion of the project.
-Smaller fellowships may be paid over one or two instalments depending on the project.
+Smaller fellowships may be paid over one or two installments depending on the project - but typically at the start and finish of the project.
+Payment is contingent on receiving project reports.

 Timeline